html5rocks/updates.html5rocks.com.new/_posts/2015-03-04-push-notifications-on-the-open-web.md

-The ideal scenario would be to have some kind of ID for a users device and then on the server side match up the native app and web app subscription ID's and decide which one to send a push notification.
+The ideal scenario would be to have some kind of ID for a users device and then on the server side match up the native app and web app subscription ID's and decide which one to send a push message to.
 You could do this via screen size, device model, sharing a generated key between the web app and native app, but each approach has pro's and con's.